chocolatetoothpaste/monologue/README.md

 [![NPM](https://nodei.co/npm/monologue.png?compact=true)](https://nodei.co/npm/monologue/)

+**Cool New Features**

+2 convenience functions, .and() and .or(), where added allowing you to avoid the somewhat awkward interface of .where() (passing "AND" or "OR" as the second param).
+These methods can be used out of order just like any other, they are essentially just aliases to .where() that handle the "AND"/"OR" for you.

 **Breaking Change**

 The behavior of monologue.backquote() was changed for objects in v0.4.0.
 It now returns a copy of the object with the property names backquoted, rather than an array of the property names.
 See examples below.